How To Disable @everyone in Discord

 Similarly, If you have other roles you want to disable @everyone off for, highlight the appropriate role from the Roles/Members list and toggle them all off one by one until satisfied.

 Though you may have stopped the @everyone mention from being used by certain roles, it’s still likely that you will receive annoying notifications anytime someone tries to use it.
 You could allow this just in case someone mentions something worth looking into, but you can also completely disable this as well.

 To suppress @everyone on a per-server basis:

-Click your server name and this time choose Notification Settings.
+- Right-click your server name and, this time, choose Notification Settings.

 There you go.
-No @everyone mentions and no notifications when someone tries to use it.
+There will be no more @everyone mentions and no more notifications when someone tries to use it.
 You’ve also disabled notifications for @here.
 Whereas @everyone mentions go directly to everyone on the server regardless if they are on or offline, @here is targeted to only those currently online.
-It can be just as annoying as @everyone so you’re really only killing two birds with one stone.
+It can be just as annoying as @everyone, so you’re really only killing two birds with one stone.

 If you aren’t a Server admin, or you aren’t the owner, don’t despair.
 You still have a lot of power over your peace when it comes to @everyone.
 Let’s review some of your options.

 - Leave the Channel